isomerpages/moe-loyangviewsec/_departments/Craft & Technology/Art.md

 2. **Community Batik**

-All our ec2s students worked together to create a large traditional batik in the ‘gotong–royong’ spirit.
+All our secondary 2 students worked together to create a large traditional batik in the ‘gotong–royong’ spirit.
 Wishing our school ‘A Happy & Caring School’

 ![](/images/Art1.png)